-Appointments are REQUIRED for children 5+
+Appointments are REQUIRED for all children

 Pediatrician offices, pharmacies and children's hospitals are providing vaccine appointments for children in Wake County.